• Skip to main content

 Tango in Durrego Square, San Telmo

 Tango started in Buenos Aires and is deeply ingrained in the culture.
 In the San Telmo neighbourhood, tango goes even further, as it is part of their Argentine traditions.
-Argentina’s Independence was announced in 1816 in Durrego Square, yet today it draws crowds for the tango.
+Argentina declared its independence in 1816 in Durrego Square, but today the square draws crowds for the tango.

 It was here that we sipped coffee at an outdoor cafe in Durrego Square on a Saturday afternoon.
 At the same time, we stared in wonderment as incredibly talented dancers demonstrated their art.
 Well-earned tips flew from the crowd when the dancers took a break.
 Soon, a second couple began dancing.